balder-dev/balder/doc/source/basics/execution_mechanism.rst

 Collecting process
 ==================

-The collection process is the first stage of the balder execution mechanism, directly after executing the ``balder ...`` command.
-In this stage all available relevant balder classes within the working directory are collected.
+The collection process is the first stage of the Balder execution mechanism, directly after executing the ``balder ...`` command.
+In this stage all available relevant Balder classes within the working directory are collected.

 Collect Setups and Scenarios
 ----------------------------